alanwsmith/grimoire-mode/README.md

 ## TODO

+- [] - Add ability to scroll preview file via hotkeys
+- [] - Add ability to scroll list of candiates via j/k with a modifier
+- [] - Fix issue where if buffer has been edited and gets reference in the preview it asks if you want to close it.
 - [] - Open file directory for preview instead of via return from meilisearch
 - [] - Pop out to a second window
 - [] - Make new files